EarthTu/Covid-19-Vaccine-Adverse-associated-rule-using-FP-Growth/README.md

   * input_file_folder   (folder containing the datasets)
   * output_file_name   (generated association rule file name [as you want])
   * output_file_folder   (folder containing generated association rule file name [as you want])
-> note: this version of code only works for CSV dataset input file.
-If you want to use it for other type of file, you can modify the code as you need.
+> _**Note:** this version of code only works for CSV dataset input file.
+If you want to use it for other type of file, you can modify the code as you need._